 With the passage of Comprehensive Disaster Management Legislation in the TCI comes the legal framework for the implementation of DRR in the TCI.
-Core indicator 4 A national multi sectoral platform for disaster risk reduction is functioning.
+Priority for action 1: Core indicator 4 A national multi sectoral platform for disaster risk reduction is functioning.
 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Are civil society organisations, national planning institutions, key economic and development sector organisations represented in the national platform?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-- 5 civil society members (specify absolute number) - 7 sectoral organisations (specify absolute number) - 0 women's organisations participating in national platform (specify absolute number) Description:
+Are civil society organisations , national planning institutions, key economic and development sector organisations represented in the national platform?
+Yes - 5 civil society members (specify absolute number) - 7 sectoral organisations (specify absolute number) - 0 women's organisations participating in national platform (specify absolute number) Description: